Status Plus

 Constipation is a symptom, not a disease.
 Constipation means the bowel does not move easily or regularly.
 This may mean having a bowel movement fewer than three times a week and the stools (bowel motion) may be hard and difficult to pass.

 Some people who are constipated find it painful to have a bowel movement and often experience straining, bloating, the sensation of a full bowel or a sense that the bowels are not empty.
 Some people think they are constipated if they do not have a bowel movement every day.
-However, normal bowel movements may vary from three times a day about three times a day depending on the person.
+However, normal bowel movements may vary from three times a day to about three times a week depending on the person.

 Almost everyone experiences constipation at some point in their life.
 It is more common in women and adults ages 65 and older.
 Pregnant women may have constipation as the gut slows down in pregnancy, and it is a common problem following childbirth or surgery.
 Most constipation is temporary and not serious.
 Understanding its causes, prevention, and treatment will help most people find relief.